Introduction

 12345678net:bindIp: localhostssl:mode: requireSSLPEMKeyFile: cert.pemPEMKeyPassword: testallowInvalidCertificates: trueallowInvalidHostnames: true

-Once you create config file.
-We can start Mongodb instance using below command line to use new config file which has SSL mode enabled.
-That’s it your server is now accepting Secure connections using SSL.
+Once you create a config file, we can start the MongoDB instance using the following command line to use the new config file with SSL mode enabled.
+That’s it, your server is now accepting Secure connections using SSL.

 1 |